gwenwindflower/tbd/README.md

 It's designed to be super fast and easy to use with a friendly TUI that fast forwards you to writing meaningful dbt models as quickly as possible.

+Still confused?
+No worries!
+Check out the [example output diagrams](#without-scaffolding-a-dbt-project) and it will make sense.

 ### It's the **_easy button_** for dbt projects.

 #### Quickstart